ira3750/classicsnake/README.md

 ## How to Play

-- Use swipe gestures or arrow buttons to control the snake
+- Use taps to control the snake
 - Eat food to grow and increase your score
 - Avoid hitting walls or yourself
 - Try to achieve the highest score possible